Jessicavazm/JessicaVaz_T3A1/README.md

     */

 #### JSON.stringify() Replacer Function
-This method can take a replacer function as a second argument, which allows you to select which properties to include or exclude when converting an JS object into JSON string.
+This method can take a "replacer function" as a second argument, which allows you to select which properties to include or exclude when converting an JS object into JSON string.

 Example: